gondzo/NTL-Solution-Mechanism-Guide/README.md

 - DB_PORT	: The port for MySQL server.	(default 3306)
 - DB_USER	: The username to login to MySQL.	(default root)
 - DB_PASSWORD : The password to mysql server.	(default empty password )
-- RESET_TABLES : The flag if recreate database.
+- RESET_TABLES : The flag which indicates if the database tables should be created afresh.
 It will drop and create again all tables.
 Test data is not inserted.
-Tables will be reset each time you run node app.	false
+Tables will be reset each time you run node app. (default false)
-- DOWNLOADS_DIR	: The path to directory where files are downloaded. default to <app folder>/downloads.
+- DOWNLOADS_DIR	: The path to directory where files are downloaded.
+Default to `<app folder>/downloads`.

 In order to apply the environment variables, run `. env-sample.sh`